jjackson19862017/Milestone4_Recipes/README.md

 Also when a Recipe Details is viewed then the views would increase by 1.

 Changed in app.py, how the form gets stored so that I could add the views field in as an interger and I wouldnt have to hide it on an HTML Form.

+### Added Search Functionality

+Added a search bar into the base.html so that people can search to see if any recipes can be found.